 Gum disease can also lead to bone deterioration, tooth loss, and permanent damage that requires surgery.
 Despite this, gums are largely neglected.
 Almost half of the adult population over the age of 301 has gum disease to a certain extent, even though it can be easy to prevent with proper oral hygiene.

-Not sure if your gums are at risk for developing gum disease?
+Not sure if your gums are at risk for developing gum disease during self-isolation?
 Learn how to tell if your gums are healthy and what steps you can take to heal them if you haven’t been as diligent with your oral care routine.

 Healthy Gums vs. Unhealthy Gums

 One reason gum disease is so prevalent is because early symptoms of dental problems are mild and easy to ignore.
 Luckily, the signs are easy to identify.

 Signs of Healthy Gums

 Some signs your gums are healthy and that your dental care routine is paying off include that your gums:2

 - Are firm and pink (varies with complexion)

 - Fit tightly around your teeth